Who do you think you are?

 I meet these fears with facts.
 The fact is that she works for one of the most successful companies in the world and has done so for over a decade.
 She must be the world's most brilliant con artist if they have not figured it out yet.
 I usually get a laugh from that but I understand that deeply rooted fear that sounds like "I am not enough."

-The cruelest thing you can do to another person is inspire self doubt, put them down and demand that they lower themselves in order to live in the world.
+The cruelest thing you can do to another person is to inspire self-doubt, put them down and demand that they lower themselves in order to live in the world.
 We are here to connect, inspire and empower one another.

 It happens to me when I practice reiki, lead a yoga workshop, start a support group, develop a new program or share my thoughts on my own website.
 I am often asked "who do you think you are?"